SS Schiller: Rescue operation

 The recognized manner of signaling disaster at sea was by the firing of minute guns, carried on all ships for signalling purposes.
 Unfortunately, it had become the custom for ships passing the islands to fire a minute gun as it passed safely through the area, so the firing of the Schiller's guns failed to produce the hoped-for rescue.
 Such an operation at night and in the dark would have been nearly impossible because of the high seas, thus it was not until the first light that rescue craft began arriving.

-St Agnes pilot gig, the O and M, was summoned to investigate multiple cannon shots.
+The St Agnes pilot gig, the O and M, was summoned to investigate multiple cannon shots.
 Her crew discovered the mast of the sinking Schiller.
 The O and M rowed to pick up five survivors before returning to St Agnes for assistance.
 Steamers and ferries from as far away as Newlyn, Cornwall, assisted the rescue operation.
 Of the 254 passengers and 118 crew, 37 survived.
 The death toll, 335, was one of the worst in British maritime history.